 Check out these Navy SEAL recommended swim fins for diving and swimming in the pool and open water.

-These will work if your looking to train for Special Forces or just trying to learn with swim fins.
+These will work if you’re looking to train for Special Forces or just trying to learn with swim fins.

 Either way you will need a good pair to get you going in the water for the long haul.